Sport Informatics and Analytics PG (9612.2)

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||Online||Dr Jocelyn Mara|

 Required readings will be provided on Canvas under the unit Reading List.
-Other required and recommended resources will also be provided on Canvas, within the relevant module pages.
+Other required and recommended resources will also be provided on Canvas.

 This unit will be taught completely online, and while there are no live or face-to-face lessons, it is expected that students will actively engage with the recorded lessons, the practical coding activities, required readings, discussion forums and other provided resources to get the most out of this unit.